 And then there’s the white eyelet dress and wedged platform espadrilles she’s sporting.
 What mom in her right mind wears white eyelet and platform wedges?
 That’s just disaster at the design stage.
 There’s nothing but grape juice stains and high ankle sprains in her future.
 And she has compiled this ensemble for rambling ‘round the big city of Atlanta.

 Me?
-I do weekend rambles around my ranch house looking for lost laundry, not little holes-in-the-wall (although we have those too).
+I do weekend rambles around my ranch floorplan looking for lost laundry, not little holes-in-the-wall (although we have those too).
 Or, if I’m really feeling frisky, we head out to the local Target.
 That’s our family’s version of a big city jaunt.
 Nope.
 No way she’s a mother.

 But the finishing-touch is the crossbody fringed yellow bag worn like a Miss Universe pageant sash.
 The actual bag is barely the size of her left ass cheek.
-And I’m not talking a three-pregnancy-with-one-being-twins sized ass cheek — the kind that can clutch that lemon yellow crossbody bag in its Dunlap and hide it like a marshmallow Easter egg — I’m talking an unnaturally small, could-probably-still-buy-her-panties-in-a-Carter’s-toddler-girl-3-pack sized ass cheek.
+And I’m not talking a three-pregnancy-with-one-being-twins-sized ass cheek — the kind that can clutch that lemon yellow crossbody bag in its Dunlap and hide it like a marshmallow Easter egg — I’m talking an unnaturally small, could-probably-still-buy-her-panties-in-a-Carter’s-toddler-girl-3-pack sized ass cheek.